-She was worried about being away from her first son being away from her during while she goes to the hospital to deliver.
+She was worried about being away from her first son while she went to the hospital to deliver.
 The Hagar psychologist worked with her to build a plan for this temporary separation, as well as prepare her son to expect his younger brother.
 She decided to write a story about this to read to her son.
 Her son loved listening to the story and it was good preparation for him to be away from his mother for a time.
-She felt reassured and is more ready for the delivery.
+She felt reassured and was more ready for the delivery.

 “I’m so happy.
 I don’t know what else to say other than ‘Thank you’ for Hagar’s support to me and my two children.
 My older son was not as lucky as his brother, he did not get this kind of care and support when I gave birth to him.”